informatics-isi-edu/atlas-d2k-www/_events/rbk-fall-2023-retreat.md

 - **Programming for Future Investigators:** At RBK, we believe in nurturing the next generation of renal researchers.
 Our dedicated programming ensures that emerging scientists and researchers are well-equipped with the tools, knowledge, and mentorship they need to drive the industry forward.
 Through a blend of workshops, hands-on sessions, and networking opportunities, young investigators will be empowered to make meaningful contributions to the field.

-**More details coming soon!**
+**For more details**
-Registration details, schedules, and more information about our speakers will be released to RBK Consortium members soon.
+Registration details, schedules, and more information about our speakers are released to RBK consortium members via our internal group: rbk-all@groups.atlas-d2k.org.

 ---